Manage Your Condition

 When you join a Condition Care program, you have certain rights and responsibilities.
 You have the right to:

 - Our staff and their qualifications (skills or education)

 - Any contractual relationships (deals we have with other companies)

-- Know which DM case manager is handling your DM services and how to ask for a change
+- Know which DM case manager is handling your CNDC services and how to ask for a change

 - Get support from us to make health care choices with your health care providers

 - Ask about all CNDC-related treatment options (choices of ways to get better) mentioned in clinical guidelines (even if a treatment is not part of your health plan), and talk about options with treating health care providers